metatronslove/abjad/README.md

             is the suffix selection for the task name to be generated

-            If "ULVI" is entered, the suffix is ​​the month.
+            If "ULVI" is entered, the suffix is ayeel.
-            If "SUFLI" is entered, the suffix is ​​yush.
+            If "SUFLI" is entered, the suffix is yush.
-            If "Evil" is entered, the suffix will be tash.
+            If "Evil" is entered, the suffix will be teesh.

             any other desired suffix in Arabic letters between double quotation marks for this token. can be entered.
 For "ULVI" type for a reason due to our abjad calculation method The abjad value